-Cell lysate was prepared by homogenization in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
+Cell lysate was prepared by homogenization of the over-expressed cells in ice-cold modified RIPA Lysis Buffer with cocktail of protease inhibitors (Sigma).
 Cell debris was removed by centrifugation.
-Protein concentration was determined with Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
-The cell lysate was boiled for 5 minutes in 1 x SDS sample buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.
+Protein concentration was determined by Bradford assay (Bio-Rad protein assay, Microplate Standard assay).
+The cell lysate was boiled for 5 min in 1 x SDS loading buffer (50 mM Tris-HCl pH 6.8, 12.5% glycerol, 1% sodium dodecylsulfate, 0.01% bromophenol blue) containing 5% b-mercaptoethanol, and lyophilized.

 Modified RIPA Lysis Buffer: 50 mM Tris-HCl pH 7.4, 150 mM NaCl, 1mM EDTA, 1% Triton X-100, 0.1% SDS, 1% Sodium deoxycholate, 1mM PMSF.

 1. Centrifuge the tube for a few seconds and ensure the pellet at the bottom of the tube.

-2. Re-dissolve the pellet using 200μL pure water and boiled for 2-5 min.
+2. Re-dissolve the pellet using 200μL pure water and boil for 2-5 min.